Observables from the Spinning Eikonal: Classical spin dynamics from the Eikonal

 with iteration coefficients

 Plugging in the values for the coefficients, we find the spinning impulse

 In rescaled variables, the spin kick can be obtained from the expression

-However, we note that this is an iterative expression in the sense that each term in the rotation contains a fundamental bracket $\{a_1^\mu,\chi\}$.
+This is an iterative expression in the sense that each term in the rotation contains a fundamental bracket $\{a_1^\mu,\chi\}$.
 At order $\cl{O}(G^2)$, we can take advantage of this to write it in terms of shifted variables as

+Note that the ``direct'' term $a^\mu_i(\Delta u)$ has its origin~\cite{Maybee:2019jus} in the momentum factor of the Pauli-Lubanski vector.
+This factor does \emph{not} contribute (at this order) through any spin commutator.
+Consequently, we imposed the constraint

+in deriving equation~\eqref{covAngularImpulse}.
+It would be interesting to explore the origin of this constraint in more detail.

 An analogous process of evaluating this formula with the Eikonal phases eqs. (\ref{chi1})-(\ref{chi2}), and translating into unshifted variables results in the spin kick being expressed as

 with iteration coefficients given by